chanjeff520/eiga/README.md

 ## Code Snippets

-Below is a code snippet of the process of dynamically generating the selected movie card
+Below is a code snippet of the process of dynamically generating the selected movie card and the background of the selected movie page.
 ```js
 function generateLeftSide(data){
   const divEl = document.getElementById('filmTitle');